-- (a) 100.1% of the initial investment into the policy, plus - (b) 100.1% of any additional investments4 into the policy, with - (c) The total of (a) and (b) being reduced by any withdrawals (including any adviser charges paid to the trustees) made against that segment, the reduction being the percentage of the overall fund represented by the withdrawal.
+- a) twice the initial investment into the segment, plus - b) up to twice any additional investments into the policy4 (subject to a sliding scale over time), with - c) the total of (a) and (b) being reduced by any withdrawals, the reduction being the percentage of the overall fund represented by the withdrawal.
+Any adviser charges agreed to be paid to your Financial Adviser, to be taken from the bond, will be treated as a withdrawal and will be deducted when calculating the Guaranteed Maturity Value.